Attending Facebook's First Community Boost Event

 Today kicked off Facebook’s Community Boost Tour, a campaign with stops in thirty cities, centered around training and empowering local nonprofits and small businesses to harness all that the social media giant has to offer.

-Having been able to attend, I’d like to provide some highlights to recap the day and provide some thoughts on how everything discussed translates to us as church marketers.
+After attending, I’d like to provide some highlights to recap the day and provide some thoughts on how everything discussed translates to us as church marketers.

 - During the Q & A sessions, too many people spent precious time asking questions they could have easily googled.
 Facebook took time to come to our community and far too few questions really took advantage of that opportunity which was a prudent reminder that it’s not often that you get a good answer without a good question.